 My guess is that the Canadian government subsidizes much of the cost (yay socialism!).

-Rather than recommend another specific card that offers a reimbursement credit, I’ll just tell you that many of the cards on our Top Cards List, including cards 2, 3, 5, 8, 11, and 12, come with a $100 annual credit to use toward any of these programs.
+Many of the cards on our Top Cards List, including cards 2, 3, 5, 8, 11, and 12, come with a $100 annual credit to use toward any of the programs.

 That means that you could sign up for a $95 card, apply for Nexus for yourself and a buddy (for $50 each), and get reimbursed the full $100, effectively canceling out that annual fee.
 It’s awesome.

-The best part is that these Trusted Traveler programs are valid for five years before your membership needs to be renewed.
+The best part is that these programs are valid for five years before your membership needs to be renewed.

 Two final points that I want you to be aware of: